George Brayton: Brayton's Ready Motor

 In 1872 George Brayton patented a constant pressure internal combustion engine, initially using vaporized gas but later using liquid fuels such as kerosene and oil, known as Brayton's Ready Motor, The engine used one cylinder for compression, a receiver reservoir, and a separate power/expander cylinder in which the products of combustion expanded for the power stroke.
 The significant difference from other piston driven internal combustion engines is that the two cylinders are arranged so that the fuel/air mixture burns progressively at constant pressure as it is transferred from the compressor cylinder and reservoir to the working/expansion cylinder.
 In the original version a gas/air mixture was created by a vapor carburetor, then compressed and stored in a reservoir where it was ignited and then introduced into an expansion cylinder.
 A metal gauze/mesh was used to prevent the combustion running back to the reservoir.
 However at times the mesh failed, leading to flash-back or explosion.
-In 1874 Brayton filed a patent for a liquid fuel injection system.
+In 1874, Brayton filed a patent for a liquid fuel injection system.
 In this version, fuel was introduced as the air passed into the expansion cylinder, thus eliminating the explosion problem.
 Ignition remained a pilot flame.
-The principle was referred to as constant pressure combustion, and had been attempted without success by Sir William Siemens c1861 using a 4-cylinder engine with a separate combustion chamber.
+The principle was referred to as constant pressure combustion, and had been attempted without success by Sir William Siemens circa 1861 using a 4-cylinder engine with a separate combustion chamber.
 Brayton not only achieved success in making the constant pressure cycle work, but he also made and marketed a commercial product.

 Brayton cycle engines were some of the first engines to be used for motive power.
 In 1881 John Philip Holland used a Brayton engine to power the world's first successful self-propelled submarine, the Fenian Ram.

 Also the Selden auto of 1878 used a Brayton cycle engine.
 This design never actually ran.
 When the Brayton engine was applied to an omnibus in 1878 as part of a project between Brayton and the engineers George and James Fawcett the latter described the attempt as a 'complete failure'.